oracle/terraform-provider-oci/docs/resources/database/db_system.md

 * `id` - The OCID of the DB System.
 * `lifecycle_details` - Additional information about the current lifecycleState.
 * `listener_port` - The port number configured for the listener on the DB System.
+* `reco_storage_size_in_gb` - RECO/REDO storage size, in GBs, that is currently allocated to the DB system.
+This is applicable only for VM-based DBs.
 * `scan_dns_record_id` - The OCID of the DNS record for the SCAN IP addresses that are associated with the DB System.
 * `scan_ip_ids` - The OCID of the Single Client Access Name (SCAN) IP addresses associated with the DB System.
 SCAN IP addresses are typically used for load balancing and are not assigned to any interface.
 * `state` - The current state of the DB System.